S3-working-group/s3-practical-guide/src/end.md

 2017-10-03 (cont.)

-- added Liliana David as authors
+- added Liliana David to authors
 - corrected typos
 - introduced the term "role keeper" for a person in a role
 - updated pattern _Domain Description_